joshwolfer/doctorconsul/README.md

 This repo contains a full featured environment for setting up and testing HashiCorp Consul Enterprise.
 While it is not directly intended to be used for Consul demos, the local environment (docker-compose + k3d) is consistently built in <10 minutes.

+NOTE!: The proper Doctor Consul manual (PDF) is located [HERE](docs/DoctorConsul-TheManual-Draft_SEPT_2023.pdf).

+ALL of the Kube side docs have been moved there.
+Go read it!!
+It is a far better way of consuming this information than this README.md.
+Currently it only covers the Kubernetes side of Doctor Consul, not the VM-based side.
+I'm phasing out this README.
+Until then, consult this READMe for the VM (DC1 / DC2) side and the PDF for the Kube (DC3 / DC4) side.

 **Details**:

 * Heavy focus on implementing and testing the latest Consul features.